 One way to measure the severity of a spinal cord injury is to determine whether it is complete or incomplete.

-A complete spinal cord injury occurs when the spinal cord is damaged all across the injury site, leaving no spared neural pathways.
+A complete spinal cord injury occurs when the injury site damages the spinal cord all the way across, leaving no spared neural pathways.
 Because messages between the brain and areas innervated below the level of injury cannot get past the spinal cord damage, complete loss of sensation and motor control below the level of injury occurs.

-In contrast, an incomplete spinal cord injury occurs when partial damage occurs at the site of injury.
+In contrast, an incomplete spinal cord injury occurs when only partial damage of the cord occurs at the site of injury (the cord is not completely transected).
 As a result, some neural pathways between the brain and areas innervated below the level of injury are spared and individuals may be able to feel or control movements in those areas.

 Level of Injury

 The severity of a spinal cord injury can also be gauged by one’s level of injury.
-Each level of the spinal cord innervates a different area of the body.
-The higher your level of injury, the more functions can be affected.
+Each level of the spinal cord innervates a different area of the body, and after an injury to the cord, all the areas below the level of the injury have the potential to be affected.
+Therefore, the higher your level of injury, the more functions can be affected.

-While individuals can generally live independently with paralysis in the lower body, those with upper body paralysis may require more help.
+While individuals can generally live independently with paralysis in the lower body, those with upper body involvement may require more help.